Skip to the main content

 Review of medical and social health history and preventive services education.

-New Medicare patients within 12 months of first Part B coverage period
+New Medicare patients within 12 months of starting Part B coverage

 Patients pay nothing (if provider accepts assignment)